j-pei/CMPT741/index.md

 - Drafts of some chapters in the 4th ed. will be available for interested students.

 # Format and Zoom link
 - Classes and office hours through zoom [CMPT 741 Zoom](https://sfu.zoom.us/j/61388159289?pwd=eGJTVWZPYXdRNkFpcGlZanh5c3h6UT09).
-Students are required to attend the classes.
-Classes will be recorded.
+- A combination of online classes and recorded lectures.
+Students are required to attend the online classes.
+See the schedule section for details.
 - In-class exams.

 # Course outline